 And just to confuse you:

-- and a street with that name may not be the high street.
+- A street with that name may not be the high street.

 What's on the High Street?

 If a village is big enough to have some shopping (and many named places are not), the very least it will have is a newsagent/convenience store and probably a pub.

 In the smallest places, the newsagent serves as a post office, and sells some basic groceries and over the counter remedies.
 The shop may have an ATM for emergency cash and a bulletin board where local people buy and sell things and advertise for help.